theonethread/falkor-bundler/readme.md

 $ npm run [ debug | release ]
 ```

-This will use the project's raw JavaScript sources to create a distribution from itself. :sunglasses:
+This will use the project's raw JavaScript source to create a distribution from itself. :sunglasses:

 ### **Man Page**